-Year 10 2020 Year 9 Extension Mathematics Year 9 Core Mathematics
+Year 10 2023 Year 9 Mathematics Year 9 Core Mathematics

-Mathematical Methods (HL) VHA-

-Mathematical Methods (SL) CA
+Mathematical Methods ≥ SA+ N/A

-General Mathematics SA All students
+General Mathematics ≤ SA All students

-Three courses are offered to Year 10 students.
+Two courses are offered to Year 10 students.
 They closely follow the senior curriculum.

-General Mathematics will be offered to students who have completed Core Mathematics and also students who have struggled with the Extension Mathematics course in Year 9.
+General Mathematics will be offered to students who have completed Core Mathematics and also students who have struggled with the Mathematics course in Year 9.
 The General Mathematics course covers arithmetic, trigonometry, statistics, co-ordinate geometry and some basic algebra; it concentrates on mathematics in real life situations, practical problem solving and communicating mathematically.
 Students studying General Mathematics must have a scientific calculator.
-Students completing this course at a VHA or HA level will go on to study the new QCAA General Mathematics course, whereas those achieving SA or below should study the QCAA Essential Mathematics Applied course.
+Students completing this course at a VHA or HA level will go on to study the QCAA General Mathematics course, whereas those achieving SA or below should study the QCAA Essential Mathematics Applied course.
 General Mathematics does not lead into courses in the IB Diploma.